dottjt/plastic/chapters/04-depression.md

 I safely kept my weed in a glass-jar amongst all the , and I always used a bong.
 A modified Gatorade bottle, stitched together with cut government piping.

 Usually my plan was to buy as much as much junk as possible from the supermarket.
-We're talkin' .
+We're talkin' polyvinyl sticks.
+White-label nylon lasagnas.
+Cheesy cowboy stringers.
+Ballistic adhesive.
+Those fizzy fucks.
+Any kind of sugary goodness, to be

 Then I would purge so I could consume more.
 Admittedly I enjoyed the feeling of emptying my stomach.
 No matter what, you could always console in the fact that you were going to feel better afterwards.
 Purging was the ultimate cathartic